 The land within and surrounding the Chiricahua Mountains has a human history dating back over 11,000 years.
 These earliest traces of human settlement showcase the Clovis culture, as seen in the Double Adobe Site.

-As settlers began to travel west across the US, the population in the region began to grow as Tucson was established as a stopping point for travelers.
-Mining continued to grow in the late 1800s, bringing more people into the region.
+As settlers began to venture west across the US, the population grew, and Tucson quickly became one of the largest commercial centers in Arizona.
+The mining industry continued to expand in the late 1800s, bringing more people to the Southwest.

-The construction of the railroad and increased population, ultimately lead to the Indigneous peoples of the region being forcibly removed from their native homelands and put onto reservations.
-Tucson quickly became one of the largest commercial centers in the area.
+The construction of the railroad and increased population ultimately led to the forced removal of Indigenous Peoples from their native homelands and onto reservations.

 The Chiricahua Mountains are home to numerous trails and hiking opportunities.
-Here are some of the top hiking areas to visit in the forest:

 Explore Chiricahua Mountains with the PeakVisor 3D Map and identify its summits.